Reionization optical depth and CMB-BAO tension in punctuated inflation: Introduction

-where $k$ is the comoving wave number and $k_p = 0.05\,\mathrm{Mpc}^{-1}$ is the standard pivot scale.
-With $\alpha>0$\footnote{J25 fixed $\alpha=1/2$ for simplicity.}, the $1-e^{-(k/k_c)^\alpha}$ factor suppresses the power at $k\lesssim k_c$.
-When $k_c\lesssim \mathrm{Gpc}^{-1}$, the suppression of large-scale power cancels part of the $\tau$ contribution to the CMB EE power spectrum, leading to an underestimation of $\tau$ if the data is interpreted under the six-parameter $\Lambda$CDM model.
-However, J25 find the reduction of large scale power in the form of Eq.~\eqref{eq:expcut} has quite limited impact on $\tau$ and does not reconcile the consistency between DESI BAO and CMB.
+Given the strong $\tau$-$A_s$ degeneracy, it is natural to seek a higher $\tau$ value by extending the power-law model for the primordial scalar spectrum.
+Along these lines, J25 explored a specific phenomenological extension invoking an exponential cutoff on large scales.
+The suppression of large-scale power cancels part of the $\tau$ contribution to the CMB EE power spectrum, leading to an underestimation of $\tau$ if the data is interpreted under the six-parameter $\Lambda$CDM model.
+However, J25 find the reduction of large scale power in the exponential-cutoff form has quite limited impact on $\tau$ and does not reconcile the consistency between DESI BAO and CMB.

 Physically, suppression of power on the largest scales can be achieved in punctuated inflation models, which feature a transient fast-roll phase during inflation.
 To localize this suppression specifically to the lowest CMB multipoles (e.g., $\ell\lesssim 10$), moderate fine-tuning of either the initial field conditions or the functional form of the inflaton potential is required~\citep{Contaldi03}.
-A transient fast-roll phase not only introduces the dominant suppression feature but also typically generates subdominant oscillatory features that are not captured by Eq.~\eqref{eq:expcut}.
+A transient fast-roll phase not only introduces the dominant suppression feature but also typically generates subdominant oscillatory features that are not captured by the exponential cutoff model studied in J25.
 Crucially, when the suppression is tuned to low multipoles, these oscillatory features tend to manifest at higher multipoles—where CMB power spectra are measured with greater precision.
 Consequently, the features missed in J25 may have a significant impact on parameter inference.
 To assess this potential impact, the present work aims to investigate the possibility of alleviating the CMB-BAO tension with the punctuated inflation model.

 This paper is organized as follows.
 Section~\ref{sec:model} specifies the model under investigation.
 In Section~\ref{sec:results} we use CMB and DESI BAO data to constrain cosmological parameters.
 Section~\ref{sec:conc} discusses and concludes.
 Throughout the paper we use natural units $c=\hbar=1$ and the reduced Planck mass $M_p \equiv \frac{1}{\sqrt{8\pi G_N}}$, where $G_N$ is the Newton's gravitational constant.
 The scale factor is denoted as $a$, and $H$ represents the Hubble parameter.
 An over-dot and a prime denote derivatives with respect to the cosmological time $t$ and the conformal time $\tau = \int\frac{\mathrm{d}t}{a}$, respectively.
 The conformal Hubble parameter is defined as $\mathcal{H} = \frac{a^\prime}{a} = aH = \dot{a}$.